 If there is a timer switch on the heater, then check that you haven’t altered it by accident.
-A timer switch can also go haywire when we change the clocks for daylight savings in the autumn and spring.
+A timer switch can also go haywire when we change the clocks for daylight saving time in the autumn and spring.
 If necessary, reset the date and time on the programme clock.

-Gas warm air heaters should always display a pilot light.
+Gas warm air heaters should always display a pilot light/flame.
 If this is off, you can get information about how to reignite it from the user manual.

 Warm air heaters have a filter to stop dust and debris from building up and being blown around the home.
 Some appliances have a self-cleaning filter, but others need regular maintenance.
-The user instructions will show you how to perform this simple task.
+The user instructions will show you how to clean your filter.

 If you have completed all these simple checks, and the heating is still performing poorly, then ring a reputable engineer who will be able to diagnose the real issue.

 Check each of the options below to see if you can fix the problem yourself before calling the repairman.